bobschrag/token-matcher/README.md

-Top-level interface macros allow application developers to define a function of a fixed template and an input string argument, in which the function body refers directly to the template's variables to access their bindings.
+Top-level interface macros allow application developers to define a function of a fixed template and an input string argument, in which the function body is wrapped similarly to restrictions and actions.

+All these abstractions contribute towards maximizing locality of reference among an application's authored templates, thus enhancing programmer productivity and product maintainability.

 See examples forthcoming next.